cristianoalpigiani/2024-07_usatlasworkshop_tutorial/_episodes/03-htcondor.md

 <h2 id="intro">Introduction</h2>

-HTCondor is a specialized batch system for managing compute-intensive jobs.
+HTCondor is a <strong>specialized batch system for managing compute-intensive jobs</strong>.
 It provides a queuing mechanism, scheduling policy, priority scheme, and resource classifications.
 Users submit their compute jobs to HTCondor, HTCondor puts the jobs in a queue, runs them, and then informs the user as to the result.

 This architecture can be implemented in different ways.